simonw/til/sqlite/unix-timestamp-milliseconds-sqlite.md

 ```sql
 select strftime('%s', 'now');
 ```
-Milliseconds is *much more complex*.
+Prior to [SQLite 3.42.0](https://sqlite.org/releaselog/3_42_0.html) (released in May 2023) milliseconds were *much more complex*.

 After some digging around, I found the following recipe:
 ```sql
 select cast(
   (julianday('now') - 2440587.5)